IdentitySquare/time_pricing/README.md

 # ⏳💰 TimePricing

-Calculate time based pricing based on duration or start + end time.
+Calculate time based pricing based on duration or start time + end time.
 Useful for services, bookings or appointments where pricing is based on duration.
 This can be used with repeating combination of plans or without combining plans.

 ## 🛠Installation